dh-atlas/white-book/Whitebook.md

 CLEF’s SPARQL endpoint \[LINK in nota\] is accessible from CLEF’s homepage through the corresponding navigation bar button.

-The SPARQL endpoint relies on Blazegraph triplestore.[^186] The application provides users with a graphic interface, based on Yasgui,[^187] for the editing of SPARQL queries and the visualization of the search results.
+The SPARQL endpoint relies on Blazegraph triplestore.[^192] The application provides users with a graphic interface, based on Yasgui,[^193] for the editing of SPARQL queries and the visualisation of the search results.

 For detailed indications on how to use ATLAS’s SPARQL editor, please refer to [Yasgui’s documentation](https://github.com/TriplyDB/Yasgui).